marquisthunder/docker-stacks/pyspark-notebook/README.md

 * `-e PASSWORD="YOURPASS"` - Configures Jupyter Notebook to require the given password.
 Should be conbined with `USE_HTTPS` on untrusted networks.
 * `-e USE_HTTPS=yes` - Configures Jupyter Notebook to accept encrypted HTTPS connections.
 If a `pem` file containing a SSL certificate and key is not provided (see below), the container will generate a self-signed certificate for you.
-* `-e NB_UID=1000` - Specify the uid of the `jovyan` user.
+* `-e NB_UID=1000` - Specify the uid of the `creditx` user.
 Useful to mount host volumes with specific file ownership.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adjusting the user id.)
-* `-e GRANT_SUDO=yes` - Gives the `jovyan` user passwordless `sudo` capability.
+* `-e GRANT_SUDO=yes` - Gives the `creditx` user passwordless `sudo` capability.
 Useful for installing OS packages.
 For this option to take effect, you must run the container with `--user root`.
 (The `start-notebook.sh` script will `su jovyan` after adding `jovyan` to sudoers.) **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**
-* `-v /some/host/folder/for/work:/home/jovyan/work` - Host mounts the default working directory on the host to preserve work even when the container is destroyed and recreated (e.g., during an upgrade).
+* `-v /some/host/folder/for/work:/home/creditx/work` - Host mounts the default working directory on the host to preserve work even when the container is destroyed and recreated (e.g., during an upgrade).
-* `-v /some/host/folder/for/server.pem:/home/jovyan/.local/share/jupyter/notebook.pem` - Mounts a SSL certificate plus key for `USE_HTTPS`.
+* `-v /some/host/folder/for/server.pem:/home/creditx/.local/share/jupyter/notebook.pem` - Mounts a SSL certificate plus key for `USE_HTTPS`.
 Useful if you have a real certificate for the domain under which you are running the Notebook server.
 * `-p 4040:4040` - Opens the port for the [Spark Monitoring and Instrumentation UI](http://spark.apache.org/docs/latest/monitoring.html).
 Note every new spark context that is created is put onto an incrementing port (ie. 4040, 4041, 4042, etc.), and it might be necessary to open multiple ports. `docker run -d -p 8888:8888 -p 4040:4040 -p 4041:4041 jupyter/pyspark-notebook`

 ## SSL Certificates